Guide To Smart Borrowing

 1. Have a valid purpose

 As an entrepreneur, it is easy to fall for the trap of easy money, but the habit can land you into deep trouble.
 If you want to borrow for business, you must have a valid reason why you need funds.
 The purpose should be objective and quantifiable, such as buying new machinery or dealing with a troublesome cash flow issue.
 At times, cash injection becomes a necessity for survival, and you must not hesitate to borrow.
 Assess the purpose carefully and ensure that it is crucial to survival and growth.
 Avoid borrowing just because you can instead pick loans when you genuinely need them.

-Another helpful piece of borrowing advice for entrepreneurs is to stick with the bare minimum.
+Another helpful piece of smart borrowing advice for entrepreneurs is to stick with the bare minimum.
+How much can I borrow, is the most common question for borrowers.
 When you know the purpose, you can easily establish the exact amount you need.
 The real challenge is to steer clear of the temptation of going beyond the needs and picking more when available.
 You will end up spending money for frivolous purposes and have a bigger debt burden than you can handle.
 Borrowing more than you need is risky as it can lead to fees, fines, and stress.
 It makes sense to pick the minimum you can manage with and have a repayment plan even before you start.